 Dates

-The 2023 tournaments will be held over two weeks with the WTA Dubai event taking place from the 19th to the 25th of February 2023 and the ATP Dubai event taking place from the 27th of February to the 4th of March 2023.
+The 2023 tournaments were held over two weeks with the WTA Dubai event taking place from the 19th to the 25th of February 2023 and the ATP Dubai event from the 27th of February to the 4th of March 2023.

-The WTA competitions will be played in the same week as the tournaments in Marseille, Merida, Rio, Rome (GA), and Doha, while the ATP competitions will be played in the same weeks as the tournaments in Acapulco, Santiago, Monterrey, Waco, and Austin.
+The WTA competition was played in the same week as the tournaments in Marseille, Merida, Rio, Rome (GA), and Doha, while the ATP competitions were played in the same weeks as the tournaments in Acapulco, Santiago, Monterrey, Waco, and Austin.

 Tickets